 Historic Saint Paul is engaged in efforts to identify, preserve, and...

-The John Lewis House is a one-story, wood-framed, Greek Revival-style, pre-Civil War structure, built in 1856, and is believed to be one of the oldest residences in St Paul that is still standing.
+The historic John Lewis House at 412 Goodrich Avenue is a one-story, wood-frame, Greek Revival-style, pre-Civil War structure built in 1856 – two years before Minnesota became a state.
+It is one of the oldest residences remaining in the city of Saint Paul.

 You Can Help!